Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

 I thought it was a chair, but as the room flooded with light, I saw that it was a young man, sitting in the chair in front of the picture window.
 He was dressed black skinny jeans and a black hoodie.
 He was smirking at me in a way that made the hairs on the back of my neck stand up.

 She turned on the lamp in the other corner, and I could see the man sitting in the chair.
-I expected April to scream and run too, but instead her face looked annoyed.
+I expected Emily to scream and run too, but instead her face looked annoyed.

 "You asshole!
 Get the hell out of here!" she screamed.